Real Estate And Mortgage Market Forecast

 Can You Get Seller Concession During Sellers Market

-Unfortunately, in a sellers’ market, asking for seller-paid closing is next to impossible.
+Unfortunately, asking for seller-paid closing is impossible in a sellers’ market.
 So, seller concessions at zero dollars are a must.
-In the sellers’ market we just experienced, many clients were even writing a letter to the seller explaining why the home is a great fit for them and their families.
+In the sellers’ market, we just experienced, many clients were even writing a letter to the seller explaining why the home is a great fit for them and their families.
+Creating an emotional tie for their home being passed down is a great way to have your offer accepted.

 Many sellers are not inclined to sell their houses to a real estate investment firm.
-They would much rather sell to a new family who is going to appreciate the home for many years to come.
+They would much rather sell to a new family who will appreciate the home for many years.
 Buying a home in a sellers’ market can be pure chaos.
+Having your finances as strong as possible will help you navigate this process.

 Buying a House During a Buyer’s Housing Market